SignificantNose/AudioSnapServer/readme.md

 ## Disclaimer

-> Although **there ARE solutions to the problem** provided by AcoustID and MusicBrainz themselves (e.x.
-[MusicBrainz Picard]), our project's goal was to — again — get familiar with the audio fingerprinting algorithms and build something that can be used as a convenient mean of providing metadata to audio files, analagous to solutions provided by MusicBrainz and AcoustID.
+> Although **there ARE solutions to the problem** provided by AcoustID and MusicBrainz themselves (e.g. [MusicBrainz Picard]), our project's goal was to — again — get familiar with the audio fingerprinting algorithms and build something that can be used as a convenient mean of providing metadata to audio files, analagous to solutions provided by MusicBrainz and AcoustID.
 Our goal was not to build a counterpart OR competitor to these solutions by any means, as our solution strongly relies on their services and their audio fingerprinting algorithms.
 Neither was our goal to monetise the application, even though it is allowed on a paid basis.
 Same goes to the rewritten [open-source chromaprint library][original chromaprint library], which is basically the implementation of the audio fingerprinting algorithms described in [this article][chromaprint article].
 The goal was to get familiar with the algorithms, and we believe that the best way to learn is to practise.